apache/arrow/cpp/apidoc/tutorials/plasma.md

 are mapped into the address space of one of the clients with `PlasmaClient::Get` are accessible.
 To unmap objects from a client, call `PlasmaClient::Release`.
-All objects that are mapped into a clients address space will automatically be released when the client is disconnected from the store.
+All objects that are mapped into a clients address space will automatically be released when the client is disconnected from the store (this happens even if the client process crashes or otherwise fails to call `Disconnect`).

-If a new object is created and there is not enough space in the Plasma store, the store will evict the least recently used released object.
-If all objects are mapped into the address space of some client, the
+If a new object is created and there is not enough space in the Plasma store, the store will evict the least recently used object (an object is in use if at least one client has gotten it but not released it).

 Object notifications
 --------------------

-Additionally, you can arrange Plasma to notify you when objects are sealed in the object store.
+Additionally, you can arrange to have Plasma notify you when objects are sealed in the object store.
 This may especially be handy when your program is collaborating with other Plasma clients, and needs to know when they make objects available.